 - They have demonstrated the ability to walk away from large industry segments, with no regard for their overall market share.
 Recently, they decided to stop underwriting crop insurance, which was as much as 17% of their revenue in fiscal year (FY)20 – a bold decision to make.

 Non-life insurance premiums per capita in India at USD18 is one of the lowest in emerging markets, and compares to USD185 in China and USD2,000+ in most developed markets.
 In other words, we believe that the industry tailwinds in India should pan out over multiple decades.
-With one of the strongest management teams we have come across, a solid long-term outlook for the industry, and a compounding investment float to amplify the strength of the underlying franchise, we believe this Indian insurance company should generate attractive returns for shareholders over the long term.
+With one of the strongest management teams we have come across, a solid long-term outlook for the industry, and a compounding investment float to amplify the strength of the underlying franchise, we believe ICICI Lombard should generate attractive returns for shareholders over the long term.

-Like in the case of the Indian insurance holding, the management team of this company is highly risk-aware and focused on profits.
+Like in the case of ICICI Lombard General Insurance, the management team of Qualitas, headed by founder chairman Joaquin Brockman and CEO Antonia Correa, is highly riskaware and focused on profits.
 They operate solely in the auto insurance segment and dominate it.
 They incentivise the whole organisation and even their agents on the basis of loss ratios and not premium growth – as a result, every layer of management is focused on selling the right type of policy at good prices, rather than chasing market share.

-Over time, the company intends to diversify into other segments, such as health insurance.
-We believe the management will succeed in gaining substantial market share, which would help maintain growth over the medium term, especially as the Mexican non-life insurance market – like India – is still vastly underpenetrated with premium at USD116 per capita.
-In addition, they have spent the past
+Over time, Qualitas intends to diversify into other segments, such as health insurance.
+We believe the management will succeed in gaining substantial market share, which would help maintain growth over the medium term, especially as the Mexican non-life insurance market – like India – is still vastly underpenetrated with premiums at USD116 per capita.
+In addition, they have spent the past decade studying the market in neighbouring countries and now feel confident about accelerating growth there (currently 8% of sales).
+In our view, this combination of excellent stewardship, a strong franchise and good future growth prospects makes Qualitas an attractive long-term investment opportunity.

 2020 has been a challenging year for the strategy, but we remain confident about the long-term prospects of the businesses we own.
 Our holdings are market leaders in attractive categories with significant competitive advantages, which allow them to generate strong cash flows.
 Furthermore, they have plenty of scope to grow in the coming 3-5 years and are led by excellent stewards, thus making them ideally positioned to weather a crisis.
 Whether these encouraging bottom-up fundamentals will be reflected in their share price performance in the coming years is anyone’s guess, but we remain as confident as ever in our portfolio holdings’ ability to deliver solid long-term results.